 In an effort to improve our own brand and not tread on id Software's Quake II trademark, our project is now known as Quetoo.
 Folks have often wondered why our project's IRC channel on Freenode is named #quetoo.
 The name dates back to 2005, and was the title of a Quake II-compatible engine I produced for GNU / Linux for about 2 years.
+Focused purely on performance, Quetoo sought to make Quake II playable on the weakest of GPUs that were unfortunately popular in low-end systems of the day.

 As we enter our 8th year of development, Quake2World continues to evolve and improve.
 Here's a quick video showing off some of our new lighting and shadow effects, as well as a subset of the new level remakes by Pan.
 This is a first look at The Pits and Lost Hallways, as well as an update on The Frag Pipe.
 Not featured in this video, but well underway, are Pan's reworks of Lava Tomb, Tokay's Towers, and The Warehouse.